ZealanL/RLGym-PPO-Guide/README.md

 ### Action parser

 The first thing I recommend changing is the action parser.
-This is set at the line:
+This is set with this line:

 ```python
 action_parser = ContinuousAction()
 ```

-**Continuous actions** mean the bot can use any partial input, which allows for more precise input.
+**Continuous actions** mean the bot can use any partial input (e.g. `throttle = 0.4`, `steer = -0.9`, etc. rather than only a choice of `0` or `1`), which allows for more precise input.
 However, this is more difficult to use, and I do not recommend it as your first action parser.

 An **action** is the combination of controller inputs the bot presses (throttle, steer, jump, boost, etc.), and an action parser converts the outputs of the bot's brain into these controller inputs.